Observer-Usable Information as a Task-specific Image Quality Metric: INTRODUCTION

 The performance of numerical observers (NOs) on signal detection or discrimination tasks has been widely employed as objective task-based IQ measure in early-stage studies of imaging technologies~\cite{ barrett2015task,park2013model,krupinski2021important}.
 Depending on the goal of the study, either ideal observers (IOs) or sub-ideal NOs can be employed.
 The IO is a special NO that implements an optimal decision strategy, yielding the best possible performance on a detection or discrimination task.
 One application of the IO involves the optimization of imaging hardware and data acquisition designs~\cite{zhou2008aperture, ghaly2015optimization,sidky2008depth, kupinski2003optimizing, li2025estimating}.
 However, the IO can be difficult, or intractable, to compute\cite{kupinski2003ideal, abbey2008ideal, zhou2020approximating,he2008toward} in practice.

-To address this, sub-ideal NOs, which by definition implement a suboptimal decision strategy, have been employed as surrogates of the IO\cite{sahu2006assessment,sanchez2014task,oldan2004channelized,sanchez2016use}.
-Sub-ideal NOs enable routine task-specific assessments and optimizations of imaging technologies under feasible computational constraints.
+{To address this, sub-ideal NOs, which represent observers that cannot fully exploit all task-relevant information in the image data, have been employed as surrogates of the IO\cite{sahu2006assessment,sanchez2014task,oldan2004channelized,sanchez2016use}.} Sub-ideal NOs enable routine task-specific assessments and optimizations of imaging technologies under feasible computational constraints.
 Sub-ideal NOs yield measures of task performance for which only a restricted amount of statistical information in the image data is utilized.
 Anthropomorphic NOs, such as certain channelized Hotelling observers~\cite{yao1992predicting, wunderlich2009estimation, noferini2016ct, favazza2017use}, are a specific type of sub-ideal NO that aim to approximate human performance on the task.
-They can be employed, for example, to optimize image reconstruction methods that produce images intended for human reading.
+They can be employed, for example, to optimize image reconstruction methods that produce images intended for human reading. {Deep neural network-based observers~\cite{zhou2019approximating,zhou2020approximating} represent another category of sub-ideal NOs, as they generally possess limited model capacity and implement sub-optimal decision strategies.}

 As an alternative to signal detection theory-based IQ measures, information-theoretic quantities have been proposed as task-based IQ measures\cite{metz1973evaluation, roc2, li2013relating, clarkson2020bayesian, clarkson2019relation, clarkson2010fisher, o2002information}.
 For example, Neifeld et al.\cite{neifeld2007task} defined task-specific information (TSI) as the mutual information (MI) between imaging data and a task variable, which represents a measure of the optimal utility of the data with consideration of the specified task~\cite{ashok2007task,neifeld2007task}.
 Clarkson and Cushing demonstrated that TSI and IO receiver operating characteristic (ROC) analyses are equivalent descriptions of the best possible performance of any observer on a binary signal detection task~\cite{si1}, and extended this equivalence to general multi-class discrimination tasks\cite{si2}.
 Like the IO performance, TSI cannot be increased via image processing due to the data processing inequality (DPI)~\cite{dpi}.
 Accordingly, TSI can be considered as a task-based IQ measure whose domain of applicability is like that of the IO.
 Similar to the IO, TSI is generally difficult, or intractable, to compute for large-scale problems.